 Let me start with the idea that the soul is the “form” of the body (matter).

 My brain struggled with this simple distinction because of dualistic influences.
-But the I try to go to a more “abstract” place because Aristotle firmly says that it is not a matter or a substance in itself.
+But Aristotle firmly says that it is not a matter or a (material) substance in itself.
 Here, any novice should be wary of the terms used.

-“Substance” is not what we commonly understand, but a specific term developed by Aristotle: a “horse” or a “man” are a substance.
+“Substance” is not what we commonly understand but a specific term developed by Aristotle: a “horse” or a “man” is a primary substance.

-So, when I try to imagine something more abstract like the “shape” (what the form literally taken means), or the propriety of the individual to be “singular”, I was still wrong.
+So, when I try to imagine something more abstract, like the “shape” (what the form literally taken means) or the propriety of the individual to be “singular,” I am still wrong.

-The soul is a principle and the first living “act” of the body.
+The soul is, however, the “substance” of the body (in terms of its “causes”, except a material cause), a principle, and the first living “act” of the body.

 The body cannot be alive without a soul, while the soul cannot exist out of a body.
 There is this asymmetrical relation, but the fact that the body (matter) is a requirement for an organism to “live” makes the soul the necessary element for life (even if life cannot exist without matter).

-I let you meditate on this point, because it took me a while to really get it: the soul “disappears” once the body dies, but still it is not a substance.
+I let you meditate on this point because it took me a while to really get it: the soul “disappears” once the body dies, but still it is a .

 The operational principle (the soul) is only in “action” while the organism is alive.
 Actually, it is the first “act” of the living body.
 After death, the matter doesn’t immediately disappear, but it loses its organizational principle: the thing that makes it live.